ss00831/milestone3/README.md

 ### User scenario
 1. An external user wants to see noodles recipes.
- - Ability to view the recipes : READ
+ - Ability to view the recipes: READ
 2. An external user wants to add and share a recipe.
- - Use an add recipe form. : CREATE
+ - Use an add recipe form: CREATE
 3. An external user wants to edit a recipe.
- - Every page has an “Edit Recipe” button and it has an edit form. : UPDATE
+ - Every page has an “Edit Recipe” button and it has an edit form.: UPDATE
 4. An external user wants to remove a recipe.
- - If the password is correct, anyone removes the recipe. : DELETE
+ - If the password is correct, anyone removes the recipe.: DELETE
 5. An external user can send a message.
  - Use EmailJS